List types for resource aware languages: an implicit name approach: Restricted terms with explicit substitution

 Since we have that \begin{itemize} \item $(< 0 \mid [n]) = []$, \item $(\geq 0 \mid [n]) = [n]$, and \item $\mapup [n] = [n+1]$, \end{itemize} it follows that $((< 0 \mid [n]) \zip \mapup( \geq 0 \mid [n])) = [n+1]$.

 \end{description}

 \end{proof}

-Let us notice that this constructive proof of preservation enables a constructive evaluator for terms in $\Luin$.
-Indeed Theorem~\ref{thm:type-pres-lu} and Definition~\ref{def:lu-linear} entail correctness of $\luin$.
-Correctness says that terms stay well-formed (linear) by reduction.
-In other words, reduction preserves $\Ell$-typeablity.
+Let us point out that this constructive proof of $\Ell$-type preservation enables a constructive evaluator for terms in~$\Luin$.
+Currently this implementation is in \textsf{Haskell}.
+Indeed Theorem~\ref{thm:type-pres-lu} and Definition~\ref{def:lu-linear} entail the correctness of $\luin$-calculus.
+If we remember that linearity is defined as $\Ell$-typedness when the type is~$[]$, we obtain the following corollary.

-\begin{corollary}[Preservation of linearity] If a $\luin$-term $t$ is linear and $t \luarin t'$ then $t'$ is linear. \end{corollary}
+\begin{corollary}[Preservation of linearity] If a $\lu$-term $t$ is linear and $t \luarone t'$ then $t'$ is linear. \end{corollary}